 Best rechargable batteries + charger

-These rechargeable batteries store up to 2,000 mAh of power, and can be recharged up to 2,100 times.
-They can be charged completely from a dead state or just partially charged without damaging the energy storage memory.
-We recommend buying them with the quick charger accessory, which will get your AAs recharged in three hours or less, but you can also purchase the batteries alone for half the price if you already have one.
+These rechargeable batteries store up to 2,000 mAh of power and can be recharged up to 2,100 times.
+They can even safely be recharged when the battery is just partially depleted without damaging the energy storage memory.
+We recommend buying them with the quick charger accessory, which will get your AAs recharged in three hours or less, but you can also purchase the batteries alone for half the price if you already have charger.

 Extra battery potential

-Storing up to 2,550 mAh of energy and able to be recharged 500 times apiece, these eneloop pros will give your Oculus Touch controllers even more time before you have to swap them out.
+Storing up to 2,550 mAh of energy and able to be recharged 500 times apiece, these eneloop pros will give your Oculus Touch controllers even more time between play sessions before needing to be swapped out.
 While they have significantly fewer recharge cycles than the non-pro batteries, they also give you the added convenience of not having to recharge them often and should still last for several years.
-Make sure to buy the charger if you need it.
+Make sure to invest in the charger if you need it.

 Never open them again